keijiro/MidiKlak/README.md

 ========

-*MidiKlak* is an extension for [Klak][Klak], that provides functionality for receiving MIDI events from physical/virtual MIDI devices.
+*MidiKlak* is an extension for [Klak][Klak], that provides functionality for receiving MIDI messages from physical/virtual MIDI devices.

 ![gif](http://49.media.tumblr.com/6eb313a0e36f25195e470d59839a530a/tumblr_o1mcacuoft1qio469o1_400.gif)